 Today Frontier released (to the backers that were promised a copy) their Digital Art book.
 This has been a long time coming, but was well worth the wait.
 It features some superb artwork stretching back into early development, right up to some art for future additions to the game.
 You can download the document here, with a couple of images below.

-The Guardians 2.2 was released on Tuesday, 25th October.
+The Guardians 2.2 was released on Tuesday, 25th October for PC & Xbox One.
 All of the the quality of life features will be available to 1.7 players, along with Passenger missions (not including the Beluga liner).
 The main headline content will be available to Horizons players only.

 Frontier initially released a short Ship Launched Fighters (SLF) teaser video that can be seen here.

 You can see videos of SLF in action below and here:

 There are 3 SLF available to players.
 The F63-Condor, the Imperial Fighter and the Independent Taipan fighter.
 This is the new Alliance fighter, which is said to be the most powerful of the three.

 Taipan – The most robust of the three, faster recharge for it’s shields but is the slowest and has the worst manoeuvrability.